 How to make gluten free hot chocolate

-- Whisk all ingredients in a medium mixing bowl.
+- Add all ingredients to a medium mixing bowl.

 - Store in airtight container or glass jar in the cupboard.

-- When you’re ready to make your hot cocoa.
+- When you're ready to make your gluten free hot cocoa.
 Add 3 heaping teaspoons to 8-10 ounces of hot water or milk (or dairy-free milk).